World Iron Awareness Week Wrap-Up 2024

 LinkedIn was an unexpected and clever platform also used by Canada Beef this WIAW to engage with a new audience - Dietitian Crystal MacGregor posted a live video of herself cooking liver with the tagline “Can I REALLY make my family, friends, and coworkers eat beef liver?!
 I’m partnering with Canada Beef to find out!”

-She launched the “Liver Lover Contest” to mark the week of iron awareness and shared her own go-to recipe via a captioned video that could be liked and reshared.
-Her ultimate message - “ Let’s all feel stronger, sharper, and more energized—starting with what’s on our plates!”
+She announced Canada Beef’s “Liver Lover Contest” to mark the week of iron awareness and shared her own go-to recipe via a captioned video that could be liked and reshared.
+The ultimate message was “ Let’s all feel stronger, sharper, and more energized—starting with what’s on our plates!”
 You can also enter your own recipe at https://lnkd.in/euegRHZV for a chance to win prizes.
 This was an innovative way to get readers to be actively involved in the competition and engaging in iron-recipes.

-Thank you to Crystal and all the other individuals and organisations who worked hard to deliver powerful messaging this World Iron Awareness Week - we look forward to seeing how we can step it up again in 2025!
+Thank you to Canada Beef and all the other individuals and organisations who worked hard to deliver powerful messaging this World Iron Awareness Week - we look forward to seeing how we can step it up again in 2025!

 Previous